SophiaShuangWu/MIT-18.01-Solutions/README.md

 # MIT-18.01-Solutions
-It's a recording to my solutions to problem sets.
+It's a recording to my solutions to exercises included in the problem sets.